Nonmelanoma Skin Cancer: Chemotherapy

 Imiquimod (stimulates the immune system to treat basal cell cancer)

 Intravenous (IV) chemotherapy may be used for squamous cell cancer of the skin after it spreads.

-Your doctor or nurse will explain what your treatment plan will be, what you can expect, and how to use these drugs.
-The length of each treatment period differs depending on the type of medication used.
+Your doctor or nurse will explain what your treatment plan will be, what you can expect, and how to use your medicine.
+The length of each treatment period differs depending on the type of medicine used.

-Potential side effects from chemotherapy
+Chemotherapy side effects